mnaoumov/obsidian-plugin-chronos/README.md

 # Chronos Timeline: interactive timelines for Obsidian

-Render interactive timelines in your Obsidian notes from simple markdown.
+Render interactive timelines in your Obsidian notes from simple Markdown.
 Make sense of anything time related.

 Powered by the [vis-timeline](https://www.npmjs.com/package/vis-timeline) library.